 Although the names of Monticello's enslaved residents are known, it has not been possible to identify where particular individuals were buried.
 No graves were disturbed in the course of the archaeological investigations.

-The graveyard is located 250 feet to the southwest of the David M. Rubinstein Visitor Center.
-Visitors can walk to the site via a greenway path, but entrance to the site itself is not permitted.
+The graveyard is located 250 feet to the southwest of the David M. Rubenstein Visitor Center.

 Julian Bond Dedicates the African American Graveyard at Monticello on October 6, 2001